deepikakb93/DevopsTest/README.md

 		-VerifyingApi.java

-pages: Contains Java classes representing the page objects for the Amazon website.(Eg: AmazonHomePage, AmazonSearchResultsPage)
+**pages**: Contains Java classes representing the page objects for the Amazon website.(Eg: AmazonHomePage, AmazonSearchResultsPage)

-steps: Contains the step definitions for the BDD scenario.
+**steps**: Contains the step definitions for the BDD scenario.

-features: Contains the feature file describing the BDD scenario.(Eg: AmazonLoginPage.feature, ApiTest.feature)
+**features**: Contains the feature file describing the BDD scenario.(Eg: AmazonLoginPage.feature, ApiTest.feature)